limulus/tail-follow/README.md

   - Being a `Readable` stream, so your `data` event listeners get `Buffer` objects instead of decoded strings split by lines.
   - Providing an API for retrieving positional data about where in file a chunk of data was read from.
+  - Having a knob for controlling how much data to try to read from the file at a time, since the default of 16KB is too small for rapidly growing files.
   - Emitting a `rename` event when the underlying file is renamed or rotated.

 ## API